 - Many of the population figures could be undercounts.
 Or overcounts.
 Some communities may not have felt comfortable revealing their cultural background when responding to the American Community Survey, and they may have glossed over or even omitted answers to questions about where they were born or their ancestral heritage.
 Each survey that doesn’t have this information reduces the robustness of the overall profile.
 Similarly, respondents may indicate a cultural community that the Census Bureau recodes to another cultural community.
 For example, when respondents indicate that their ancestral heritage is Oromo, the Census Bureau recodes their answer to Ethiopian.
 In such cases, survey respondents may not identify with their recoded cultural community.
 This would result in an overestimation.

 - It’s also why these profiles are close but imperfectly defined cultural communities.
 We look at a number of self-reported responses to the American Community Survey and combine them to create a profile.
 We believe our approach is well-reasoned, but we understand and acknowledge that cultural communities define themselves along many more characteristics than we can capture with the variables available in our data source.

-In the coming months, Minnesota Compass will publish articles about how the data can be used to improve the lives of different cultural community groups.
 Because these profiles are new, we hope to highlight examples of how users are actually using the data.
 If you are one of these people, please share your story with us.
 We want to know about it.
-Email me directly at Jacob.Wascalus@wilder.org.
+Contact Sheri Booms Holm at firstname.lastname@example.org.